 Fr.
 Julius assumed the responsibility as the Associate Director of Capuchin Retreat in June 2022.
 He was previously stationed in Tamil Nadu, India where he completed the first 7 years of his Franciscan Capuchin formation and Chicago where he completed his M.Div., and M.A in theology at Catholic Theological Union.
 Fr.
 Julius loves the Capuchin charism of preaching and accompanying people in their faith journey.

-Learn MoreOur remodeled rooms feature climate control, furnishings from Michigan manufacturers, and artwork from Br.
-Mike Gaffney of the St. Bonaventure Monastery in Detroit.
+Learn MoreOur remodeled rooms feature climate control, furnishings from Michigan manufacturers, updated security, and artwork from the late Br.
+Mike Gaffney, OFM Cap. of the Capuchin Franciscan Province of St. Joseph.

 DetailsThe life of Blessed Miguel Pro wasn’t long—he was only 36 years old when he died—but it was full.
 He ministered in his native Mexico during a time of rampant anticlericalism and persecution of the Church.